 The clinical clerkships are open to medical students who are interested in learning more about a career in radiology, as well as those who want to learn fundamentals of radiology while in pursuit of a another medical specialty.

 Rad 7400 - Interventional Radiology, is a recently created 4-week rotation intended to give medical students a more in-depth exposure to one of the most exciting and innovative specialties in medicine.
 Students will have a much greater exposure to the workup of patients prior to procedures and the informed consent process, and will get much more hands on experience in performing procedures.

 In addition, there are externship opportunities available for junior and senior medical students from other institutions.
 Please visit the Medical Education website for more information about away rotations.

 There are plenty of opportunities for medical students to get involved in research in the Department of Radiology.

-We offer research electives for credit for up to 8 weeks.
+We offer research electives for credit for up to 8 weeks of research.